"Alien Technology Near Your Neighbor"

 A500 Upgrades

-A Zorro expansion (86 pins) on the left of the Amiga 500, can be used to accommodate peripherals such as a hard disk or a CD-ROM drive.
+A Zorro expansion (86 pins) on the left of the Amiga 500 can accommodate peripherals such as a hard disk or a CD-ROM drive.
+An inside expansion slot is also commonly used for a memory upgrade.

 Memory Upgrades

-- 0.5 MB of extra RAM +RTC via the trapdoor expansion slot (easy upgrade)
+- 0.5 MB of extra RAM + RTC via the trapdoor expansion slot (easy upgrade)

-- All A500 can be upgraded to 2.5 MB of RAM (by fitting the 8372B Agnus chip)
+- All A500s can be upgraded to 2.5 MB of RAM (by fitting the 8372B Agnus chip)

 - The A500s can have up to 138 MB of RAM by using expansion techniques {2 MB of Chip RAM + 8 MB of 16-bit Fast RAM + 128 MB of 32-bit Fast RAM}